 Since the Spokane region is a Transportation Management Area (TMA), SRTC is required to develop, implement, and monitor a CMP.
-The Spokane region is also classified as an EPA air quality maintenance area therefore, certain types of transportation projects may not receive Federal funding unless that project has been addressed through a congestion management process (23 Code of Federal Regulations 450.320 (d) & (e)).
+The Spokane region is also classified as an EPA air quality maintenance area therefore, certain types of transportation projects may not receive Federal funding unless that project has been addressed through a congestion management process (23 CFR 450.320 (d) & (e)).